FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-launchpad-accelerator-ii-gaming-and-the-metaverse.md

 ### Learn more about The MoNA Gallery

-If you're interested in what The MoNA Gallery is doing, learn more [here](https://www.mona.gallery/).
+If you're interested in what The MoNA Gallery is doing, learn more [on The MoNA Gallery website](https://www.mona.gallery/).

 ## Huddln